boshnivolo/boshnivolo.github.io/how-to-for-you.md

 ```
 This helps your readers make the distinction between your explaination and the code they may need to input.

 <h4>STEP 5:</h4> PROOFREAD!
 Sometimes you can get bogged down with making sure your tutorial is thorough that you end up forgetting one of the most important steps to any writing: proofreading.
+This will ensure that your instructions are interpretted correctly, making your tutorial a success!

 (Also, small note to Kelly, who has to read this: I don't think I should teach anybody anything because every time I do you end up with thousands of commits from node_modules and sudo disasters.
 Just saying....)